defano/wyldcard/README.md

 _This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

-HyperCard's native language, _HyperTalk_, is a message-driven scripting language.
-Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script providing a _handler_ for the received message.
-HyperCard automatically sends messages (like `mouseDown` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts (or to themselves), too.
+HyperCard's native scripting language is called _HyperTalk_.
+Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) whose script provides a _handler_ for the received message.
+HyperCard sends messages to parts as the user interacts with them (like `mouseDown` or `keyDown`), but scripts can send their own messages to other parts (or to themselves), too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
-Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
+Internally, each value is stored as a string of characters and interpreted as a number, boolean, list, coordinate or rectangle depending on context.
 HyperTalk does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

 Keywords and symbols are case insensitive.
-Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `theName` is no different from `thename`.
+Thus, `put x into y` is the same as `PUT x iNTo Y`.
 Comments are preceded by `--` and terminate at the end of the line (there are no multi-line comments in HyperTalk).

 A simple script to prompt the user to enter their name then greet them might look like: